 I’m really torn over this.
 It’s now after midnight and it has been on my mind all day.
 On one hand I blame Tesoro for not keeping up.
 All of these detectors with sleek designs, multiple frequencies, VDI, Waterproof and the list goes on.
 While Tesoro on the other hand kept it really simple and hadn’t changed much since their beginning.

 On the other hand I think a whole generation of detectorists have no idea what they’ve missed out on and never got to understand the beauty in the simplicity that was Tesoro.
-Until recently I had not come across a detector that worked better in iron than a Tesoro and that is in all the price ranges.
+Until recently I had not come across a metal detector that worked better in iron than a Tesoro and that is in all the price ranges.
 So many people I have talked to over the years just couldn’t wrap their mind around something so simple could beat out their hi-tech looking metal detector.
 No matter how hard I tried I just couldn’t convince them, some even after proving it to them!

 A Sad Day

-While many could care less, I will mourn the loss of a great American company who made great detectors.
-It’s depressing to me that so many I know could have benefited from a Tesoro who couldn’t put down their hi-tech detector for a moment to give them a chance.
+While many could care less, I will mourn the loss of a great American company who made great metal detectors.
+It’s depressing to me that so many I know could have benefited from a Tesoro who couldn’t put down their hi-tech metal detector for a moment to give them a chance.
 I feel sorry for the people who lost their jobs along with the people who have loved and followed Tesoro who like me, are sad to see them go.
 Like others, I wish something could be done, it could have gone a different way but in the end we will just have to move on.

-A lot of metal detectors have come and gone in my life but Tesoro detectors will always be in my collection and I will still use them for many years to come.
+A lot of metal detectors have come and gone in my life but Tesoro metal detectors will always be in my collection and I will still use them for many years to come.